|

 This will not be an exhibition about artists envisaging their

-Western sense: multiple futures have been elements of our approach
+sense: multiple futures have been elements of our approach to the theme.

-on new media and new components, such as Crossing borders which
+new media and new components, such as Crossing borders which consists

-consists of artists whose work reflects the globally mobile nature
+of artists whose work reflects the globally mobile nature of today's

-of today's world, as well as art crossing boundaries through
+world, as well as art crossing boundaries through collaborative works,

 Installation comprising treated skins